Under the BibleUnder the Bible

 Unfortunately as I was researching this, there are apparently some Christians who get nutty and start modifying the symbols to selectively bend to what they want to imagine (that also goes against the Egyptian, I might add) or then claim God has hidden meanings: there's never going to be hidden meaning with the pictograms they'll always be obvious and in the open related to the vocabulary they're to represent.
 In fact, claiming God was hiding knowledge is exactly what Satan used to tempt Eve: so Christians saying God is hiding anything is basically promoting Satan's temptation.

-While I was initially hesitant to acknowledge there was an association with the alphabet pictographs, it does appear there is sometimes.
-With my first revision of the Hebrew-to-Egyptian glyphs, I have noticed some interesting things when inputting a few famous Hebrew words.
+While I was initially extremely hesitant to acknowledge there was an association with the vocabulary and pictograms (I only wanted to see what it would have 'looked like' with the inspired hieroglyphs), it does appear that there is.
+I kept seeing so many that I'm confident is saying it's no longer a coincidence.
+Even with my first revision of the Hebrew-to-Egyptian glyphs, I have noticed some interesting things when inputting a few famous Hebrew words.

 Satan: שטן π“†“π“„€π“Œ”